glathoud/js.yak/README.md

 ## Use: directly in the browser

+Depending on your constraints (SEO...), the size of your contents, their static or dynamic nature, and your taste, you can use one or both of the two options 2a. or 2b.

  1. Load `yak.js`

 ```html
 <script type="text/javascript" src="yak.js"></script>
 ```

  2a.
 One possible use: write yak.js code inline and parse it later on:

 ```html
 <script type="text/yak.js">